schetudiante/4TU-CSS/README.md

+#Has basic stuff around 'social networks' and 'nlp' -> found interesting the slides about NLP (research)

 This repository hosts all information on the workshop for Computation Social Science (CSS) organised by the four technical universities in the Netherlands.

 More information can be found on the [GitHub page](https://vtraag.github.io/4TU-CSS/).